 “Our world needs us to show up and stand up for our beliefs.
 I just hope we’re civil and respectful.
 When we degrade and diminish our humanity, even in response to being degraded and diminished, we break our own wild hearts.”
 Brené Brown’s Braving the Wilderness: The Quest for Belonging and the Courage to Stand Alone is a bracing, challenge to everyone in this fractured, vitriolic culture.
 It’s the kind of conversation starter we need, no matter where we find ourselves on the issues that divide us.

-“Land of My Sojourn” is one of 35 songs on Flight Fuel: Sparrowfare’s eclectic playlist of hope.
+“Land of My Sojourn” is one of 33 songs on Flight Fuel: Sparrowfare’s eclectic playlist of hope.
 Inspired by the response to In the Night: a Song for Your Playlist of Hope, Flight Fuel gathers songs of resilience by artists ranging from Rich Mullins and Andrew Peterson to Bob Dylan and Audrey Assad.
 It’s a source of dark-time encouragment for wayfarers, realistic optimists and true believers.
 Each song is linked to simplify your sourcing of tunes that strike a chord.
-Subscribe to Sparrowfare’s newsletter here and Flight Fuel will be on its way!
+Subscribe to Sparrowfare’s newsletter here and Flight Fuel, along with Reads that Feed: A Booklover’s Planner will be on their way to you!

 Inspire your inbox!
 Follow Sparrowfare and you won’t miss a post.